Call4Cloud | MMP-C | Autopilot | Device Preparation

 When watching Fiddler when the device is being enrolled we will also stumble upon some information

-The device will request the enrollment of the device and will get back an encoded response.
-When decoding this response we will notice that the response contains the Intune MDM certificate and some additional information.
+The device will request enrollment and will get back an encoded response.
+When decoding this response, we will notice that it contains the Intune MDM certificate and some additional information.

-As shown below, the response also holds the information in which Certificate Store the Intune device certificate belongs!
+As shown below, the response also holds the information to which Certificate Store the Intune device certificate belongs!

 To zoom in a little bit closer after doing some proper formatting, we will notice SSLCLIENTCERTSEACRHCRITERIA is being mentioned with the My;User Store